gautam-lk/website/content/Event/Ph.D Viva Voce/viva.md

 projects: []
 ---

-"Lalit Kumar Gautam presented a research poster titled **Role of polyphosphate kinase in virulence and stress responses of Acinetobacter baumannii** at Deaprtment of Biotechnology, Panjab University, Chandigarh 160014."
+"Lalit Kumar Gautam sucessfully defended Viva-voce for thesis titled **Role of polyphosphate kinase in virulence and stress responses of Acinetobacter baumannii** at Deaprtment of Biotechnology, Panjab University, Chandigarh 160014."